Creating a design¶

 ...

-# specify incoming interfaces connections of `hier_name` hierarchy
+# specify the incoming interface connections of the `hier_name` hierarchy

 {hier_name}: